-I'm presently heading up a software and computing infrastructure group for D. E. Shaw Research, a lab doing basic scientific research in computational biochemistry and molecular dynamics.
+I'm presently heading up the engineering group for D. E. Shaw Research, a company doing scientific research in computational biochemistry and molecular dynamics.
 More about that...

 In 2003, I co-founded Pointrex, Inc., purveyors of fine system management tools and best practices for Linux, Solaris and Windows.
 Didn't get past the self-funding stage...

 From 2000 to 2003, I was CTO at Tapstone, Inc (formerly Teleias International Inc.) in Walnut Creek, California, building a neat appliance for server systems management in data centers.